 TL;DR (Too Long; Didn't Read)

 A surrender charge could cost you additional fees if you sell your annuity before a certain number of years.

 A surrender charge is a fee you must pay if you withdraw money from or terminate your variable annuity during the "surrender period."
-The surrender period usually lasts for the first six to eight years after you purchase your annuity.
+The surrender period usually lasts for the first six to eight years after you purchase your annuity, depending on the surrender charge schedule of the insurance company.
 Surrender charges reduce both the value of your annuity and your return on investment.
 “Surrender” also refers to turning in your policy upon termination, meaning that you give up or surrender your policy to your insurance provider in exchange for all the funds in your annuity.

 Your annuity provider typically calculates any surrender charge you must pay as a percentage of your TSA contract’s value when you withdraw more than a certain percentage of your TSA.
 Many TSAs allow you to withdraw a certain amount free of any surrender charges.
 That amount varies by provider, the length of time you’ve had your TSA and the total amount of funds you have in your TSA.

 Your TSA has a 6-percent surrender charge for any partial surrender in excess of 10 percent of the contributions you made into your TSA.
 You contributed $50,000 in four years and withdraw $10,000 in year five, which equals 20 percent of your annuity.
 Your surrender charge will be 6 percent of $5,000, or $300.
 Your withdrawal will be $9,700.